jonreid/Mastermind/README.md

 [![Build](https://github.com/jonreid/Mastermind/actions/workflows/build.yml/badge.svg)](https://github.com/jonreid/Mastermind/actions/workflows/build.yml)

-# Mastermind (exploring TDD in a SwiftUI World)
+# Mastermind (exploring TDD with SwiftUI)

-I'm writing a Mastermind game to explore [TDD in a SwiftUI World](https://qualitycoding.org/tdd-swiftui-series/).
+I'm writing a Mastermind game to explore [TDD with SwiftUI](https://qualitycoding.org/tdd-swiftui-series/).
 Read [the first article](https://qualitycoding.org/tdd-for-swiftui-lets-begin) to learn about my goals.

 There will be Xcode project configuration.
 There will be architecture, design, and refactoring.
 There will be test-driven development (TDD).
 And how will I approach SwiftUI?